replicatedhq/help-center/content/docs/kb/supporting-your-customers/ui-bind-kb.md

 curl -sSL https://get.replicated.com/docker | sudo bash -s ui-bind-port=8000
 ```

-It is also possible to change the ui-bind-port on a running application by editing the system service files manually.
+It is also possible to change the Admin Console port after an installation by re-running the Replicated install script with the desired bound port.

-Depending on your distro, you can use edit the following files:
+Additionally, you can edit the following files according to your Operating System:

 ```shell
 /etc/systemd/system/replicated-ui.service